AndrewHornstra/Handwriting_NN/README.md

 To run, this relies on the mnist.py script being run and stored in the same directory as handwritten_digits.py.
 This was is code written by [hsjeong5](https://github.com/hsjeong5/) located in their [MNIST-for-Numpy](https://github.com/hsjeong5/MNIST-for-Numpy) respository.
 Prior to running, the code must be altered to have the data formatted for the neural network.
 The altered code is in the MNIST folder.

 ### Running
-To run, put all of the .py files in this repository into the same directory then run mnist.py followed by create_nn.py.
+To run, put all provided files in this repository into the same directory then run create_nn.py.
 The parameters can be altered as needed.

 The neural network will be saved as a file with the .pkl extension which can be loaded using
 ```